This Mod Podge DIY recipe holder makes the perfect gift! It’s a great idea for the cook in your life, and so easy to

 Mom has given me some favorite recipes carefully written out on index cards and, being me, I tend to send those flying into the sink or onto the floor whenever I use them.

-So I came up with this little project to both honor my mom and to keep the cards safe and where I can find them.
+So I came up with this little project to both honor my mom and to keep the cards safe and where I can find them in the kitchen.

 I realize not everyone will want to use their mom’s recipes for the design, but this is a great project for using up any scraps of paper that appeal to you.